guyinatuxedo/new_nightmare/modules/06-bof_shellcode/csaw17_pilot/readme.md

 ![running_exploit](pics/running_exploit.png)

 Just like that, we popped a shell!
+A lot of ctf pwn challenges will have us pwn the challenge and spawn a shell, and when we run it against the actual running instance, we will use the shell to read the contents of a flag file.